rickmed/nightmare/Readme.md

-forked to add experimental support to iframes an automatic waiting for actions like cliking, checking, etc
+forked to add experimental support to iframes an automatic waiting for actions like clicking, checking, etc.
+Also, fixes memory leaks for uncalled and unremoved response, error and log listeners

 Nightmare
 =========